 Perhaps the fascination with Cthulhu is because part of us finds him to be a little silly, with his tentacle face and large wings, while another part of us feels that same cold, creeping dread Lovecraft seemed to communicate so well in his timeless stories.
 His appeal is both indefinable and undeniable.
 To that end: la, Ia, Cthulhu fhtagn.
 (Or, in human terms, "Cthulhu waits!")

-For more information on Cthulhu and the Great Old Ones, check out the links on the next page.
+For more information on Cthulhu and the Great Old Ones, check out the links below.

 - "Tuning in to a deep sea monster."
 CNN.com.
 June 13, 2002.

 - Lovecraft, H.P.
 "The Call of Cthulhu and Other Weird Stories."Penguin Books.
 1999.